Zywave/booster/src/_areas/design-system/components/radio-buttons.md

 ### Standard Radio Button

-Standard Radio Buttons are the most common Radio Buttons, and they allow the user to make a selection and quickly move on to the next task.
+Standard Radio Buttons are the most common types of Radio Buttons.
+They allow users to make a selection and quickly move on to the next task.

+* Use when the number of options is easy for the user to process, generally fewer than 10.
+* Unless you want to emphasize the selection, these are usually the Radio Buttons you should use.

 <br>